ericcornelissen/svgo-action/CONTRIBUTING.md

 The project is vetted using a small collection of static analysis tools.
 Run `npm run vet` to analyze the project for potential problems.

-#### Building

-This project uses [rollup.js] to compile the source code into a standalone JavaScript file.
-This file can be found in the `lib/` directory.
-The file is generated using the `npm run build` command; you can run this command to see if your changes are valid.

-You should **NOT** include changes to this file when committing.
-If you try to commit it, the pre-commit hook will automatically unstage the changes.
-Instead, the file will be updated automatically prior to a release.

 ---

 ## Testing

-It is important to test any changes and equally important to add tests for previously untested code.
+It is important to test any changes and equally important to add tests previously untested code.
 Tests for this project are written using [Jest].
 All tests go into the `test/` folder and all test files should follow the naming convention `[FILENAME].test.ts`.

-The tests for the project are split between unit and integration test.
+The tests for the project are split between unit, integration, and end-to-end (e2e) test.
 Various commands are available to run the tests, as shown in the overview below.
-You can run a command as `npm run [SCRIPT]:[MODIFIER]`, e.g. `npm run test` or `npm run coverage:unit`.
+You can run a command as `npm run [SCRIPT]:[MODIFIER]`, e.g.
+`npm run test` or `npm run coverage:unit`.

 | Script             | Modifier           | Description            |
 | :----------------- | :----------------- | :--------------------- |